rajangdavis/osvc-rest/README.md

 	$ osvc-rest query "DELETE from incidents limit 1000" "DELETE from incidents limit 1000" -u $OSC_ADMIN -p $OSC_PASSWORD -i $OSC_SITE --demosite -v latest -a "Testing bulk delete multiple requests"

 ## Optional Flags:
-	      --demosite           Change the domain from 'custhelp' to 'rightnowdemo' -v, --version (string)   Changes the CCOM version (default "v1.3") -a, --annotate (string)  Adds a custom header that adds an annotation (CCOM version must be set to "v1.4" or "latest"); limited to 40 characters
+	    --access-token (string) 	Adds an access token to ensure quality of service -a, --annotate (string)     	Adds a custom header that adds an annotation (CCOM version must be set to "v1.4" or "latest"); limited to 40 characters
-	      --no-ssl-verify      Turns off SSL verification
-	  -e, --exclude-null       Adds a custom header to excludes null from results (this is for GET requests only, not for queryResults and analyticsReportResults)
-	  -s, --suppress-rules     Adds a header to suppress business rules and external events -t, --utcTime            Adds a custom header to return results using Coordinated Universal Time (UTC) format for time (Supported on November 2016+)
 	    --debug                 	Prints request headers for debugging
+	    --demosite              	Change the domain from 'custhelp' to 'rightnowdemo' -e, --exclude-null          	Adds a custom header to excludes null from results -h, --help                  	help for osvc-rest
+	    --next-request (int)      	Number of milliseconds before another HTTP request can be made; this is an anti-DDoS measure --no-ssl-verify         	Turns off SSL verification
 	    --schema                	Sets 'Accept' header to 'application/schema+json'
+	    --suppress-rules        	Adds a header to suppress business rules -t, --utc-time              	Adds a custom header to return results using Coordinated Universal Time (UTC) format for time (Supported on November 2016+)
+	-v, --version (string)      	Changes the CCOM version (default "v1.3")

 	Use "osvc-rest [command] --help" for more information about a command.